 - Tardiness

-- Unexcused absence(s)

 - Dress code violation(s)

 - Class disturbance(s)

 - Misuse of electronic devices

 - Profanity

 - Other inappropriate behavior

-Most Level 1 infractions should be handled by the teacher.
+Level 1 infractions should be handled by the teacher.
 For Level 1 infractions, teachers may assign the student Teacher Detention or refer the student to the Dean of Students' Office where the student may be assigned Lunch Detention or After School Detention.